Reinforcement Learning for Chemical Ordering in Alloy Nanoparticles

 The search cost scales superlinearly while the objective landscape grows more complex.
-With RL, we hope to amortise exploration by learning transferable action priors and value estimates that can guide sampling toward high-yield regions with potentially fewer energy calls than naive search.
+With RL, we hope to amortize exploration by learning transferable action priors and value estimates that can guide sampling toward high-yield regions with potentially fewer energy calls than naive search.